Safety Award Program

 To qualify for an annual safety award, a firm must:

-- Have had no fatalities during the calendar year at the site or location for which the award was given; and
+- Have no fatalities during the calendar year at the site or location for which the award was given; and

 - Have maintained an incidence rate at least 50 percent below the average for its particular industry group.